Chapter 8. Rich media content

 § Other uses of the <object> element

-We have seen in previous sections how the <object> DITA element may be used to add audio, video and Adobe® Flash® animations to your DITA topics.
+We have seen in previous sections how the <object> DITA element may be used to add audio and video to your DITA topics.
 In any case other than those described in previous sections, the <object> DITA element is converted to the equivalent <object> XHTML element.
 For example, if you want to add a YouTube video to your DITA topics, simply do it in DITA as you would do it in XHTML using the <object> element.

 youtube_icon.png Watch this test video Opens in new window on YouTube.